pkk-code/rclone/docs/content/rc.md

 - leaveRoot - boolean, set to true not to delete the root

 See the [rmdirs](/commands/rclone_rmdirs/) command for more information on the above.

 **Authentication is required for this call.**

+### operations/settier: Changes storage tier or class on all files in the path {#operations-settier}

+This takes the following parameters:

+- fs - a remote name string e.g. "drive:"

+See the [settier](/commands/rclone_settier/) command for more information on the above.

+**Authentication is required for this call.**

+### operations/settierfile: Changes storage tier or class on the single file pointed to {#operations-settierfile}

+This takes the following parameters:

+- fs - a remote name string e.g. "drive:"
+- remote - a path within that remote e.g. "dir"

+See the [settierfile](/commands/rclone_settierfile/) command for more information on the above.

+**Authentication is required for this call.**